BohdanKushnerov/react-web-messenger/README.md

 - I am currently developing a Progressive Web Application (PWA) with support for offline notifications using service workers.
 The test demo version includes the following features:
-- Send/Receive FCM Notifications: You can send and receive Firebase Cloud Messaging (FCM) notifications on the last authenticated device where you logged into your account.
+- Send/Receive FCM Notifications: Currently, you can send and receive Firebase Cloud Messaging (FCM) notifications only on the last device where you logged into your account.
+This is a temporary limitation.
+In the future, notifications will be sent to all devices where you have logged into your profile.
 - Offline Notification Support: You will receive notifications even when you are offline, thanks to the service worker.
 - FCM Delivery Disclaimer: Please note that FCM does not guarantee that notifications will always be delivered to your device.
 - Browser Permissions: You will not receive notifications if you block access to notifications in your browser settings.
 - Text Messages Only (Temporary): Currently, only text messages are handled by FCM.

 ## Overview